jack-marken/ArrowMate/README.md

-# ArrowMate - Archery Victoria Application Repository for COS20031 🏹
+# ~iTarget~ ArrowMate - Archery Victoria Application Repository for COS20031 🏹

 ArrowMate is a mobile-first web application that helps Victorian archers join rounds, record scores, and track personal-best results.
 It runs entirely in the browser as a single-page app (SPA) and communicates with a lightweight Node + SQL API - Feenix MariaDB.